k-nuth/c-api/README.md

 ```c
 executor_t exec = executor_construct("my_config_file", stdout, stderr);
 ```
-Construct an Bitprim _Executor_ object, it is necessary to run the node, interact with the blockchain, with the P2P peers and other components of the API.
+Construct a Bitprim _Executor_ object, it is necessary to run the node, interact with the blockchain, with the P2P peers and other components of the API.

 `"my_config_file"` is the path to the configuration file, in the [bitprim-config](https://github.com/bitprim/bitprim-config) repository you can find some example files.
 If you pass an empty string (`""`), default configuration will be used.